Arhip/ResumeCS113/README.md

 In 2016 I began designing a custom mechanical keyboard.
 I did freelancing work for TheVan Keyboards in which I designed their 2nd     flagship keyboard, the BananaSplit60.
 During that time I collaborated with artists, worked on R&D, ran the social media platforms, and    acquired deals with varying manufacturers.
 To this day we have ran two successful groupbuys with an approximate 300 units sold.
 I am    still designing and working on future projects with the same people.

-## IT Technician/Help Desk
+## IT Technician/Help Desk at Biology Computer Services at UCSD

-- 2016 - Present
+- 2016 - August of 2018

 Experience in customer service and general help desk tasks associated with computer problems and maintenance.
 Worked on large scale projects, writing scripts to push campus-wide patches.
 Help maintain network switches, subnet management and Active Directory creation and maintenance.
 General experience in troubleshooting issues with Windows and Mac OS X machines.